 Treatment of Acne Caused by Halogens: Once a person stops using medications containing halogens, his acne should gradually disappear.

 What They Are: Epidermal growth factor receptor (EGFR) inhibitors are a class of drugs for treating cancer, and they include cetuximab and erlotinib.
 As many as 85% of patients who take these drugs develop acne.
-More than 50% of people start to see acne after just one week of taking EGFR-I. Unlike regular acne, acne caused by EGFR-I can also appear on the lower legs and the back of the arms, and the breakouts typically do not include comedones.2,3
+More than 50% of people start to see acne after just one week of taking EGFR-I. Unlike regular acne, acne caused by EGFR-I can also appear on the lower legs and the back of the arms, and the breakouts typically are red and inflamed and do not include non-inflamed whiteheads or blackheads.2,3

 Treatment of Acne Caused by EGFR-I: Acne caused by EGFR-I, just like regular acne, can be treated with a variety of therapies.
 Treatment, however, is nonspecific.
 The lesions are known to respond to the regimens used in the standard treatment of acne, including commonly used anti-acne medications.8